 Diplomatic Immersion

-Founded in 2025 by Master of Global Affairs students in partnership with the Consul General of France in Houston, Dean of the Consular Corps, and the Baker Institute for Public Policy, Diplomatic Immersion, Policy Learning, and Observation (D.I.P.L.O.) is a unique gateway into the world of modern diplomacy.
+Founded in 2025 by Rice University's Master of Global Affairs (MGA) students in partnership with the Consul General of France in Houston, Dean of the Consular Corps, and the James A. Baker, III Institute for Public Policy, Diplomatic Immersion, Policy Learning, and Observation (D.I.P.L.O.) is a unique gateway into the world of modern diplomacy.

-This innovative program blends high impact mentoring with real-world immersion:
+This innovative program blends high-impact mentoring with real-world immersion through:

-• Mentoring by Consuls General based in Houston.
+• Briefings by consuls general based in Houston.

-• Immersion through direct exposure to the daily work of senior diplomats.
+• Direct exposure to the daily work of senior diplomats.

-• Bespoke exchanges with the Head of Mission and their team
+• Bespoke exchanges with the Head of Mission and their team, e.g. 'a day in the life.'

 • In-depth discussions analyzing key diplomatic issues impacting the host mission.